charrington24/obsidian_cs/applied cryptography/intro to cryptography.md

 	you encrypt for bob using bob's public key, and he decrypts it with his private key

 Non repudiation: if alice signs something, she can't later say it wasn't from her

+Integrity check: hash of message and private key